This Might Be Why You're Having Trouble Sleeping

 Although it's tempting to take any opportunity to make up for those lost Zs, the research here suggests that might not be the best strategy in the long term. "[People with insomnia] go to bed early, get out of bed late, and they nap," said lead author Michael Perlis, PhD, in a press release.
 "While this seems a reasonable thing to do, and may well be in the short term, the problem in the longer term is it creates a mismatch between the individual's current sleep ability and their current sleep opportunity; this fuels insomnia."

 Instead, you should try to stick as closely as possible to a sleep schedule, even when you're feeling like you didn't get enough restful sleep the night before.
-Going to bed and getting up at about the same time every day helps train our bodies to fall asleep when we need to.
+Going to bed and getting up at about the same time every day (along with other sleep hygeine habits) helps train our bodies to fall asleep when we need to.

 New research suggests it may have something to do with how much time one spends in bed trying to catch up on sleep.